thirtysix/TFBS_footprinting_manuscript/README.md

 ```

 ## 3.2 Run TFBS_footprinter3 - Human
-Targets are the human verion of variant locations (\~20,000 positions/transcript promoters).
+Targets are the human verion of variant locations (\~22,000 positions/transcript promoters).
- - Will download sequence centered on each variant (e.g., 50bp) and score with all JASPAR TF models.
+ - Generates ~154,000 files; Time and RAM requirement depends on number of threads run.
- - Number of simultaneous threads can be set in script file (\~1 to 5GB required for each thread).
+ - Number of simultaneous threads can be set in script file (\~1 to 5GB required for each thread), default is 2 threads.
+ - Will download sequences (\~22,000) centered on each variant (e.g., 50bp) using Ensembl REST
+ - Score with all JASPAR TF models.

 ```
     $ python3 002.tfbs_footprinter_run.human.chunks.py